It was starting to seem like summer would never end, Tuesday a storm

 Skull Bluff aka The Bat House is a huge rock

-or small bluff with a couple small shallow caves at river level, these are
+or small bluff with a couple small shallow caves at river level, these round depressions in the smooth rock face of the bluff Neil Compton

-thought resembled the eye sockets in a skull.
+thought resembled eye sockets in a skull.

-we can see it too.
+Dr. Compton had a good imagination and yeah, we can see it too.
 I have seen pictures of canoes floating

 continue upstream. |